afnanm1999/AlamofireRSSParser/README.md

 }
 ```

-AlamofireRSSParser returns an RSSFeed object that contains an array of RSSItem objects.
+AlamofireRSSParser returns an AlamofireRSSFeed object that contains an array of AlamofireRSSItem objects.

 ##What It Does and Doesn't Do